adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 This page explains all the settings found in `arcade_steering_config.json`.
 You can edit the file in notepad, or any code editor.

+If you make changes to the config file, press <kbd>Ctrl</kbd>+<kbd>R</kbd> in-game to reload your current vehicle.
+This applies your changes without having to restart the game.

 ___

 ### `enableCustomSteering`